DigitalBox98/SimpleExtJSApp/README.md

 - Once the SPK is installed on the NAS, the test.cgi is located in "/usr/syno/synoman/webman/3rdparty/simpleextjsapp/test.cgi"
 - The package part is generated via SPKSRC

+For more information, please refer to the [SimpleExtJSApp Wiki] (https://github.com/DigitalBox98/SimpleExtJSApp/wiki) page.

 # Demo Application

 Three shortcut are available in DSM :